 On June 22, 2011, we, and certain of our domestic and foreign owned subsidiaries, as designated co-borrowers (the "Borrowers"), entered into a new five-year, \$900 million Credit Agreement (the "Credit Agreement") with Bank of America, N.A., as administrative agent, swing line lender and L/C issuer, and a syndicate of financial institutions (the "Lenders").
-The Credit Agreement provides for a \$300 million term loan facility and a \$600 million revolving credit facility, with sublimits for letters of credit, swing line loans and multicurrency borrowings in Euros, Sterling and Japanese Yen.
-Subject to certain conditions, including obtaining commitments of lenders, we have the option to increase the facility up to an additional \$150 million.
+On March 13, 2012, we entered into the first Amendment to the Credit Agreement.
+The Amendment added two U.K. entities as designated borrowers and added a \$110 million foreign currency swing line subfacility under the existing revolver, which allows for alternate currency borrowing on the swing line.
+The Amendment also permits us to provide a cash deposit of up to \$50 million in connection with one of our MasterCard programs.
+On November 6, 2012, we entered into a second amendment to the Credit Agreement to increase our total borrowing capacity from \$900 million to \$1.4 billion, comprised of an increase to the term loan from \$300 million to \$550 million and an increase to the revolving line of credit from \$600 million.
+In addition, we increased the accordion feature from \$150 million to \$250 million The interest rates on the amended Credit Agreement did not change.
+As amended, the Credit Agreement also provides sublimits for letters of credit, swing line loans and multicurrency borrowings.
 We refer to this facility as the Credit Facility in this report.